Adult Braces – It’s never too late to straighten your teeth!

 Did you know that over 20% of all braces treatments are performed on adults?
 No matter your age, you can have a healthy, beautiful smile.
 It is a widespread belief that braces are only worn during the teenage years, but this is a common misconception.
 More adults than ever are opting for traditional orthodontic treatment to attain the smile they always dreamed of that brings them confidence and self-assurance.

 With the increased implementation of digital technology, braces are now smaller and much more comfortable to wear than ever before.
 Adults understand that a beautiful smile makes an unforgettable first impression.
 It is one of the few assets that remain just as attractive as we age.
-At Platinum Dental, we offer our adult patients the very best in orthodontic braces to provide them with the smile they have always dreamed of.
+At Platinum Dental, we offer our orthodontic patients the very best in adult braces to provide them with the smile they have always dreamed of.

 What are the most common reasons that patients seek orthodontic treatment?